nyc-crh/site/content/gallery/we-demand.md

 title: "\"We Demand\""
 author:
 citation: >
- “We Demand” in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/topics/black-latina-women/audre-lorde-cuny/we-demand.
+ “We Demand” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/topics/black-latina-women/audre-lorde-cuny/we-demand.
 imageFeatured: we-demand.jpg
 imageFeaturedAlt: >
  A simple typewritten flyer with a title, "We Demand" at the top and a list of changes student organizers wanted to see in their university.